Article

 I close with the question I always ask when people tell me that the existence of God is proven by the existence of life, by the beauty of the world, by the complexity of creation.
 If God created this complexity, who created God?

-The question is usually dismissed with the argument that God is by definition eternal, that he has no beginning, that he is the first cause that itself requires no cause.
+The question is usually waved away with the argument that God is by definition eternal, that he has no beginning, that he is the first cause that itself needs no cause.
 That is a philosophical maneuver, not an argument.
-It simply stipulates that the explanatory chain ends at a particular point, without explaining why it ends there.
-If one applies the same logical operation to the matter of the universe, the result is identical: the universe exists, has no external origin, and the question of what came before is meaningless.
+It simply declares that the chain of explanation ends at a chosen point, without explaining why it ends there.
+Apply the same move to the matter of the universe and the result is identical: the universe exists, has no external origin, and the question of what came before is meaningless.
 Nothing has been gained.

-What I find more convincing about the Constructors than about God is not that the Constructors solve the puzzle.
+What I find more convincing about the Constructors than about God is not that the Constructors solve the riddle.
 They do not.
-They displace it, just as God displaces it.
-But they displace it in a way that is compatible with the natural scientific worldview, with the emergence of technology through evolution over very long timescales, with the distribution of life through the universe, with the possibility that intelligent life forms in a universe of this age and size reach the level of technological capability that we ourselves might reach in some thousands of years.
+They displace it, exactly as God displaces it.
+But they displace it in a way compatible with the natural-scientific picture of the world: with the rise of technology through evolution over very long timescales, with the spread of life through the universe, with the possibility that intelligent forms in a universe of this age and size reach the level of technological capability we ourselves might reach in a few thousand years.
 They are not supernatural.
-They are natural, simply older, more advanced, and beyond our current capacity to detect.
+They are natural, only older, further along, and beyond our current ability to detect.

 That is not a creed.
-That is a working hypothesis that does the most justice to the evidence I have gathered.
+It is a working hypothesis that does the most justice to the evidence I have gathered.
 It is falsifiable, it is extensible, it consecrates nothing.
-And it is, unlike the belief in a personal God who steers history, hears prayers, and judges sins, at least not refutable by the mere contemplation of the world as it is.
+And, unlike belief in a personal God who steers history, hears prayers, and judges sins, it is at least not refuted by the mere act of looking at the world as it is.

-The Constructors may have created something brilliant.
+The Constructors may have made something brilliant.
 Whether they would be satisfied with what became of it, I do not know.
-But I know that the responsibility for what we make of it rests entirely with us.
-No God relieves us of it.
-No cosmic plan justifies it retroactively.
-We are the result of a design that gave us the capacity for understanding.
+But I do know that the responsibility for what we make of it sits entirely with us.
+No God lifts it off our shoulders.
+No cosmic plan justifies it after the fact.
+We are the result of a design that handed us the capacity to understand.

-What we understand and what we do with it, that is our task.
-And measured by that, we are, by a wide margin, still beginners.
+What we understand, and what we do with it, is our task.
+And measured against that, we are, by a wide margin, still beginners.

-A second, closely related article has been in the works for several days and will appear in the coming days.
-Its title is Probability Zero, and it provides the mathematical foundation for what is laid out here philosophically and historically.
-It works through, in numbers, in formulas, in comparisons that the human imagination can actually reach, why the emergence of the human genome by chance is not merely an improbable but a mathematically excluded possibility.
-Anyone who has been moved by this text will find in the next text the numbers that stand behind the movement.
+A second, closely related article has been in the works for several days and will appear shortly.
+Its title is Probability Zero, and it supplies the mathematical foundation for what is laid out here philosophically and historically.
+It works through, in numbers, in formulas, in comparisons the imagination can actually reach, why the emergence of the human genome by chance is not merely improbable but mathematically excluded.
+Anyone moved by this text will find in the next one the numbers behind the movement.

-This is the position of a scientist who has spent his life gathering evidence and following where it leads, even when that takes him to uncomfortable places.
-It is not a peer-reviewed scientific paper.
-It is an honest account of where a lifetime of looking has led.
+This is the position of a scientist who has spent his life gathering evidence and following it where it leads, even when it leads somewhere uncomfortable.
+It is not a peer-reviewed paper.
+It is an honest account of where a lifetime of looking has taken him.
 Whoever wants to object, please: with arguments, with evidence, without appeal to authority or consensus.
-Consensus is what currently passes for majority opinion in science.
+Consensus is what currently counts as the majority opinion in science.
 Truth is something else.

 References